highcharts-for-python/highcharts-core/docs/contributing.rst

   *Everything in moderation, including moderation.*
   -- Oscar Wilde

-When contributing code to the **Highcharts for Python** toolkit, it is important to understand how we handle multiple inheritance and the :term:`diamond of death` problem.
+When contributing code to the **Highcharts for Python Toolkit**, it is important to understand how we handle multiple inheritance and the :term:`diamond of death` problem.

 First, obviously, multiple inheritance is generally considered an anti-pattern.
 That's